equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 connection](http://www.howtogeek.com/133680/htg-explains-what-is-a-vpn/).
 Don't be cheap there is no good free solution that you can trust (unless your company has a VPN of their own).
-You can get really secure and good comertial VPN for like $10 a month and yes Chromebook has really easy way to set it up([How to set up VPN in Chromebook](https://support.google.com/Chromebook/answer/1282338?hl=en-GB).
+You can get really secure and good commercial VPN for like $10 a month and yes Chromebook has really easy way to set it up([How to set up VPN in Chromebook](https://support.google.com/Chromebook/answer/1282338?hl=en-GB).
 I'm using [TorGuard VPN](https://torguard.net/)  (no, it has nothing to do with Tor network)

-Then comes to VM security that you are conecting too.
+Then comes to VM security that you are connecting too.
 Just fallow any good practices that you would normally fallow for a web-app server.
 If you are new to servers basic rules are keep your system up to date with latest fixes, connect to VM via ssh key-pair not password, and don't